AnyChart/docs.anychart.com/Basic_Charts_Types/Bar_Chart.md

 ### Minimum and Maximum

 AnyChart calculates axis minimum and maximum automatically.
-You can see this on the scale inversion chart sample above: the minimal value on the Y Axis is 0.0, and the maximum is 800.000.
+You can see this on the scale inversion chart sample above: the minimal value of the Y-Axis is 0.0, and the maximum is 800.000.
 You can control these values by setting **.maximum()** and **.minimum()**.:

 ```
     chart.yScale().minimum('-200000').maximum('800000')